Krišjānis Kariņš: Ukraine

 Under the Kariņš government, Latvia has supported Ukraine in its conflict with Russia.
+In January 2022, during the prelude to the Russian invasion of Ukraine, Latvia announced it would send FIM-92 Stinger air defense systems to Ukraine.
+The air defense systems were delivered in February 2022, shortly before the Russian invasion of Ukraine.
 On 23 February 2022, one day before Russia's invasion of Ukraine, Latvia delivered FIM-92 Stinger surface-to-air missiles to the Ukrainian Armed Forces.
-On the 24 February, immediately following the invasion, Kariņš announced that Latvia was ready to take in 10,000 refugees.
+On 24 February, immediately following the invasion, Kariņš announced that Latvia was ready to take in 10,000 refugees.
 By August, over 36,000 Ukrainian refugees were registered in Latvia.
 Kariņš supported the June 2022 decision by the European Council to grant Ukraine and Moldova candidate status, saying that the decision would, "play an important role in implementing the necessary reforms in both new candidate countries".
+On 16 March 2023, he visited Kyiv to met with President Zelenskyy.

 COVID-19 pandemic

-On 12 March 2020, Kariņš announced a state of emergency in response to the COVID-19 pandemic, declaring that schools would be closed as of the next day and begin distance learning in addition to large gatherings being banned.
+On 12 March 2020, Kariņš announced a state of emergency in response to the COVID-19 pandemic, declaring that schools would be closed as of the next day and begin distance learning, in addition to large gatherings being banned.
 After being extended in April, the state of emergency came to an end on 10 June.
 A second state of emergency was announced on 9 November 2020, which was extended on 1 December, 30 December and 5 February 2021, and came to an end on 7 April.
 In January 2021, Kariņš requested that Minister of Health Ilze Viņķele resign after criticizing her vaccination plan as inadequate.
 Daniels Pavļuts was confirmed as her replacement on 7 January.

 A third state of emergency was proclaimed on 8 October 2021, which came into effect on 11 October.
-On October 20, the Kariņš government implemented a month-long "lockdown" in response to requests from the medical sector and Minister of Health Daniels Pavluts.
+On October 20, the Kariņš government implemented a month-long "lockdown" in response to requests from the medical sector and Minister of Health Daniels Pavļuts.
 The same day, the government approved amendments that would allow employers to terminate contracts with employees who do not have a valid certificate of vaccination or recovery from COVID-19.

 Initially, Kariņš was praised by international media for his government's handling of the early phases of the pandemic in Spring 2021.
 However, as the situation continued and new, more serious outbreaks occurred in Latvia throughout late 2020 and 2021, Kariņš's government became widely criticized for its management of the pandemic.
 On 11 October 2021, a group of experts that had been established by the Kariņš government earlier in the year ceased their cooperation with the government, with spokesman Klāvs Sedlenieks explaining that the group did not feel their work was resulting in informed decision making and that their recommendations were being used as part of the political process.

+Resignation

+He announced his resignation as prime minister on 14 August 2023 citing conflicts within the coalition led by his party.
+He was succeeded by Evika Siliņa on 15 September 2023.